50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 Pseudo-elements are special keywords that allow for the creation of virtual elements that are not present in the HTML markup.
-Examples include before and after, which can be used to add content before or after an element, and the first line and first letter, which can be used to style the first line or first letter of a block of text.
+Examples include ::before and ::after, which can be used to add content before or after an element, and ::first-line and ::first-letter, which can be used to style the first line or the initial character of a text block.
+Pseudo-elements provide a powerful way to insert additional content and styling without modifying the HTML structure, offering greater flexibility in design.

 38. What are CSS counters, and how can they be used?